StarsoftAnalysis/ESP8266RTTTLPlus/README.md

 #### Extensions to Nokia standard:

 * Allows the title section to be of any length, instead of limiting it to 10 characters.
+The title can still only be in ASCII though -- other Unicode characters could confuse the parser.
 * Covers octaves 3-8 instead of just 4-7.
-The minimum frequency supported by the ESP8266's software-based PWM is 100Hz.
+The minimum frequency supported by the ESP8266's software-based PWM is 100Hz, which rules out anything lower.
-* Allows any tempo between x and y bpm (instead of the fixed set of tempos defined by Nokia)   TODO range? or apply minimum duration rule as below
+* Allows any reasonable tempo (instead of the fixed set of tempos defined by Nokia).
 * Note lengths are indicated by denominators, e.g. `4c` for a crotchet (or quarter note).
 The library does not force the denominator to be one of 1, 2, 4, 8, 16, or 32, so you can use any reasonable integer.
 The main use of this would be to create triplets with, e.g., `3c`.
-A minimum duration (xxx ms) is applied to each note.
 * Notes can be given in either upper or lower case.
 * White space anywhere in the melody is ignored.
 * [Dots](https://en.wikipedia.org/wiki/Dotted_note) are used to extend the duration of a note by half.
 For example `2a.` (a dotted minim) specifies a duration